Versailles Fall/Winter 2024

 The Ask

-Design a Fall/Winter 2024 sportswear capsule inspired by a geographic location, taking cultural and visual elements and transform them in to textile designs.
+Design a Fall/Winter 2024 sportswear capsule inspired by a geographic location, taking cultural and visual elements and transforming them into textile designs.
 The final collection would use the custom prints in the activewear, aligned with an existing brand’s aesthetic and market positioning.

 Process